 Introduction to on-chain roles

 Roles give the appropriate level of access to different contributors and entities.
-Roles are administrative rights granted to Safes, externally owned accounts (EOA), or other smart contracts inside the Palmera Module.
+Roles are administrative rights granted to Safe smart accounts, externally owned accounts (EOA), or other smart contracts inside the Palmera Module.

-To understand roles better, we need to establish 2 types of basic relationships present within the hierarchical structure: Super Safes (parent) and subsafes (child).
+To understand roles better, we need to establish 2 types of basic relationships present within the hierarchical structure: Super Safe smart accounts (parent) and subsafe smart accounts (child).
 Let's look at the following diagram to better illustrate these ideas.

 Root Safe